wormhole-foundation/wormhole-sdk-ts/README.md

 // Format it for base units
 const amount = normalizeAmount(1, BigInt(srcChain.config.nativeTokenDecimals));

-// Create a TokenTransfer object, allowing us to shepard the transfer through the process and get updates on its status const manualXfer = wh.tokenTransfer( token, // TokenId of the token to transfer or 'native' amount, // Amount in base units
+// Create a TokenTransfer object, allowing us to shepherd the transfer through the process and get updates on its status const manualXfer = wh.tokenTransfer( token, // TokenId of the token to transfer or 'native' amount, // Amount in base units